Mechanical Engineering and Aerospace Engineering

 Learning Outcomes

-- Ability to identify, formulate, and solve engineering problems;
+2. Ability to identify, formulate, and solve engineering problems on orbital mechanics.

-- Ability to use the techniques, skills and modern tools necessary for engineering practice.
+3. Ability to use the techniques, skills, and modern tools for orbital mechanics and engineering practice.

 A E 363.
 Aerospace Structures